infinityworks/prometheus-example-queries/README.md

 rate(api_http_requests_total{status=500}[5m] offset 1h)
 ```

 *Summary:*  The `rate()` function calculates the per-second average rate of time series in a range vector.
 Combining all the above tools, we can get the rates of HTTP requests of a specific timeframe.
-The query below will calculate the per-second rates of all HTTP requests that occurred in the last 5 minutes an hour ago.
+The query calculates the per-second rates of all HTTP requests that occurred in the last 5 minutes,  an hour ago.
+Suitable for usage on a `counter` metric.

 *Link:* [Tom Verelst - Ordina](https://ordina-jworks.github.io/monitoring/2016/09/23/Monitoring-with-Prometheus.html)